docker/docs/docker-cloud/apps/deploy-to-cloud-btn.md

 The user can still modify the stack definition before deployment.

-> **Note**: You must be logged in to Docker Cloud for the **Deploy to Docker Cloud** button deployment to work correctly.
-If you are not logged in, you'll see a 404 error instead.
+> Note: You must be **logged in** to Docker Cloud for the Deploy to Docker Cloud button deployment to work correctly.
+If you are not logged in, you'll see a **404** error instead.

 ## Adding the 'Deploy to Docker Cloud' button in GitHub